25 incredibly useful things you didn’t know Google Docs could do

 The best part?
 They’re all already there and just waiting to be embraced.
 All you have to do is find them–and then remember to put them to use.
 Here’s a head start.

-(Note that the items listed below are mostly specific to Docs’ version for desktop web browsers.
+(Note that the items listed below are mostly specific to Docs’s version for desktop web browsers.
 Unless otherwise noted, they don’t apply to the mobile apps.)

 Edit like a pro